 The diving package included with the workshop is as follows:

-8 afternoons unlimited, unguided house reef diving
+8 house reef dives

 The first early dive in the morning is normally on the Liberty wreck, which was beached (after being torpedoed by the Japanese in WW2 in 1942) by the American navy and was then lifted closer to shore during a volcanic eruption in 1963.
 The wreck is reached by speedboat in about 10 minutes from the resort and this means that we can be one of the first groups of divers each day and late in the afternoon when other dive groups have departed.
 The wreck is home to a resident shoal of large bump head parrotfish and often there is a huge shoal of jacks drifting in the blue and occasionally coming right across the wreck.
 Everything is festooned in beautiful soft corals and is home to a huge variety of marine life including morays, anemone fish, anthias and pygmy sea horses and other reef fish as well as many other macro subjects.
 Wide angle and macro shots can be taken and we will have lots of opportunities for both.